Skip to main content

 Big Ten

-not Big 10; UW–Madison is one of 14 institutions in the Big Ten Conference; the others are Indiana University, Michigan State University, Northwestern University, Ohio State University, Pennsylvania State University, Purdue University, University of Illinois, University of Iowa, University of Michigan, University of Minnesota, University of Nebraska, University of Maryland, and Rutgers University
+not Big 10; UW–Madison is one of 18 institutions in the Big Ten Conference; the others are the University of California–Los Angeles, Indiana University Bloomington, Michigan State University, Northwestern University, Ohio State University, Pennsylvania State University, Purdue University, University of Illinois Urbana-Champaign, University of Iowa, University of Michigan, University of Maryland–College Park, University of Minnesota–Twin Cities, University of Nebraska–Lincoln, University of Oregon, Rutgers University, University of Southern California, and University of Washington.

 bimonthly, biweekly, semimonthly, semiweekly